SoftwareHeritage/swh-web/docs/uri-scheme.rst

         requested visit timestamp does not exist or the provided content path does not exist from the origin root directory

+Person
+^^^^^^

+.. http:get:: /browse/person/(person_id)/

+    HTML view that displays information regarding a SWH person.

+    :param person_id: the id of a SWH person
+    :type origin_id: int
+    :statuscode 200: no error
+    :statuscode 404: requested person can not be found in the SWH archive

 SWH Web API URLs
 ----------------